Psingh12354/Pyspark/README.md

 - **All-purpose Clusters:** These types of Clusters are used to analyze data collaboratively via interactive notebooks.
 They are created using the CLI, UI, or REST API.
 An All-purpose Cluster can be terminated and restarted manually.
 They can also be shared by multiple users to do collaborative tasks interactively.
 - **Job Clusters:** These types of clusters are used for running fast and robust automated tasks.
 They are created when you run a job on your new Job Cluster and terminate the Cluster once the job ends.
 A Job Cluster cannot be restarted.

+### Driver Node vs Worker Node

+The driver and worker nodes can have different instance types, but by default they are the same.
+A driver node runs the main function and executes various parallel operations on the worker nodes.
+The worker nodes read and write from and to the data sources.

 ### Operation on RDD

 - **Transformation-:** It create a new rdd ex: map, flatMap, filter, groupby etc.